habib-mhmmd/titan-core/src/content/blog/parodi-movie-poster.md

 ---
-title: "Movie Poster Parody Design"
+title: "Designing a Parody Version of Movie Poster"
 excerpt: "This project is a personal project focused on creating a parody poster design for the film ..."
 featuredImage: "./images/parodi-film.jpg"
 publishDate: "2025-08-25"